-Soil and Geological Resources: Changes to the topography of the site would result from importing fill material to raise the elevation of facilities above the floodplain, but would not alter the hydrology of the site.
+Soil and Geological Resources: Changes to the topography of the site from the use of fill material to raise the elevation of facilities above the floodplain, if selected, would not alter the hydrology of the site.

 Cultural Resources: There are no known archaeological or traditional cultural sites identified in the project area, and a previous archaeological survey concluded that none are likely to be present.
-The District of Columbia SHPO concurred with the Air Force's finding that construction of the LVIS would have no adverse effect on historic properties within the cultural resources area of potential effect.
-The Air Force is still consulting with the SHPO on the removal and disposal of the aircraft from the existing gate area; the outcome of this consultation will be included in the Final EA.
+The District of Columbia SHPO concurred with the Air Force's finding that construction of the LVIS, including removal and disposal of the static aircraft display, would have no adverse effect on historic properties within the cultural resources area of potential effect.